 I'm Dries De Ridder — a Belgian game developer specialising in VR.
-Lead developer on Blackwood and Cargo at VR Base, and co-creator of Spectr, an in-house framework now powering most of the studio's VR work.
+Co-creator of Spectr, the in-house framework now powering most of VR Base's work, and lead developer on Blackwood and Cargo.

 Free-roam co-op VR medieval shooter.
 You wear the armor of a knight defending your village from the evil that has fallen upon the land.
 I led the timeline, AI systems, leaderboards, and core narrative implementation.